MaxMascini/MaxMascini/README.md

 - 👋 Hi, I’m @MaxMascini
 - 👀 I’m interested in all things neuroscience!
 - 🌱 I’m currently learning brain computer interfacing with machine learning
-- 📫 How to reach me: mascini.max@dal.ca
+- 📫 You can reach me at mascini.max@dal.ca

 <!---
 MaxMascini/MaxMascini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.